Army of the Kingdom of Naples (Napoleonic): Line Infantry

 The Line Infantry of the Army of the Kingdom of Naples in 1806 consisted of two regiments, designated the 1st Regiment "del Re" and the 2nd Regiment "della Regina", each of two "war" (or field) battalions of nine companies each and one depot battalion.
 Battalions had six Fusilier companies, and two elite companies, of Voltigeurs and Grenadiers.
 However, as opposed to modern Grenadiers, grenadiers during the Napoleonic Wars did not carry grenades, as these proved too cumbersome.

 Grenadiers were the tallest and strongest men in the regiment, used as shock troops.
 In 1809 there were seven Line Regiments, now of three field battalions, consisting of one grenadier, one light and four centre companies.
 By 1812 there were eight regiments, rising to twelve by 1814.
 The line regiments usually sent out one or two "combat" battalions for military service abroad (e.g., in Spain) and kept the remaining battalion stationed in the Kingdom itself, to train conscripts and continue recruitment to make up for the losses suffered by the regiment's formations serving abroad.

-Interestingly, the 7th Line was one of the few primarily negro regiments in Europe at the time.
-Originally a French unit, the Pionniers Noirs were a battalion raised by from émigrés from the West Indies and Saint-Domingue.
-When the Kingdom of Naples was established in 1806, the unit was transferred into the service of the new state on 14 August and was increased to regimental strength and designated the 7th Regiment in 1810.
+The Army's 7th Regiment of the Line was one of the few military units in Europe during the period which consisted primarily of Black soldiers.
+It was originally the Black Pioneers, a battalion-sized French army unit raised from Afro-Caribbeans who had emigrated to France from the French West Indies, including Saint-Domingue.
+When the Kingdom of Naples was established in 1806, the unit was transferred into Neapolitan service on 14 August 1806; in 1810, it was increased to the size of a regiment and designated the 7th Regiment of the Line.

 The official designations of all twelve line regiments were: